miguelmota/miguelmota.github.io/blog/_posts/2015-02-01-pixelate-images-with-canvas.md

 ---
 layout: blog-post
-title: Pixelate images with canvas
+title: Pixelate images with Canvas
 category: blog
 tags: [JavaScript, canvas]
 description: Learn how to pixelate an image with canvas.